Plutora Blog - Release Management

 - “Was it a problem with the deployment activities?”

-The list of questions goes on until somebody starts blaming the Agile development process for short circuiting the impact assessment process.
-Comments such as an impact assessment wasn’t required get floated by the development and test teams.
+The list of questions goes on until somebody starts blaming the Agile development process for short-circuiting the impact assessment process.
+Comments such as an impact assessment weren’t required to get floated by the development and test teams.
 The reason always boils down to “this was a discrete code change we are making to one system and we didn’t know it will impact the downstream system.”
 Agile is now showing its true ugly side, IT Dev only had 1 week to develop and test this small code release.
-Documentation was barely existent and the JIRA ticket had hardly any information around the Impact Assessment.
+Documentation was barely existent and the JIRA ticket had hardly any information about the Impact Assessment.

 Agile Development approaches such as iterative, scrum and kanban have the benefits of increasing the frequency of code change being released into production but the side effect is that production is exposed to higher risks of failure.
 Impact assessments and risk ratings of each Agile release need to be managed at a micro release management layer to ensure system impacts are known against up and downstream integrated system.